Winning, losing & regaining customers in the COVID-19 era

-As the lockdown starts to ease, and most organizations are starting to plan their ‘return to normal’, it’s an ideal time to reflect on the impact of your actions - and your best next steps.
+As the lockdown has now eased, and most organizations are 'returning to normal', it's an ideal time to reflect on the impact of your actions - and your best next steps.

 Contact centers had to respond quickly to the pandemic.
 Some had agents working from home quickly, while others took a different path.
 Each organization has faced unique challenges.